-- In Mathematics and Modern Foreign Languages, we believe it is important to teach students in an environment where their peers are broadly of similar ability, meaning a less intimidating environment which we feel is ultimately conducive to learning in these subjects. - This also allows Mathematics and MFL teachers to broadly 'pitch a lesson' at an ability level that will resonate with the majority of students, of course, appropriate differentiation will be deployed as necessary. - In English and Science, however, we will be introducing a more mixed ability approach in Y7 from September 2022.
+- In Mathematics and Modern Foreign Languages, we believe it is important to teach students in an environment where their peers are broadly of similar ability, meaning a less intimidating environment which we feel is ultimately conducive to learning in these subjects. - This also allows Mathematics and MFL teachers to broadly 'pitch a lesson' at an ability level that will resonate with the majority of students, of course, appropriate differentiation will be deployed as necessary. - In English and Science, however, we introduced a mixed ability approach to Year 7 in September 2022 which they will continue with into Year 8.
 This allows us more freedom to encourage students to experiment and explore their creativity with a wider variety of their peers and to learn from each other in different ways. - Our current Year 8 and 9 students will continue to be taught in sets for English and Science as this is the model they have followed thus far.